sant3213/React-knowledge/README.md

         </p>
 ### 2. **Effect**

-It executed when the component has been mounted.
-I cannot be executed before the component is mounted.
+It is executed when the component has been mounted.
+It cannot be executed before the component is mounted.

 We can execute it when a variable or state is updated.
 <pre>